Categories for 2019

 - Jackie Murphy, Chief Nurse Calderdale and Huddersfield NHS FT, CNIO of the Year 2018

-- Dr Indra Hardy, Digital Health and AI Clinical Lead, NHS England
+- Dr Indra Joshi, Digital Health and AI Clinical Lead, NHS England

 - Prof Jonathan Kay, Vice Chair, Faculty of Clinical Informatics